-We are reconstructing changes in sockeye salmon abundance over the last 5000 years using the 15N record left by salmon carcasses in the sediments of spawning lakes in Prince William Sound, the Kenai Fjords, the Kenai River watershed, and on Kodiak Island.
+We are reconstructing changes in sockeye salmon abundance over the last 10,000 years using the N record left by salmon carcasses in the sediments of spawning lakes in Prince William Sound, the Kenai Fjords, the Kenai River watershed, and on Kodiak Island.
 Our research question is: What is the normal variability in sockeye salmon populations in the Gulf of Alaska and how does it relate to climatic changes in the Gulf of Alaska region?
-Our results provide a valuable background for future monitoring studies within the GEM program and for fisheries managers working to preserve and restore natural salmon runs.
+Our results provide a much-needed background to monitoring studies within the GEM program and to fisheries managers who are working to preserve and restore natural salmon runs.
+Results from 2002 and 2003 include two, new and unexpectedly complete records of salmon abundance in lakes on the Kenai Peninsula.
+Both records extend back to the time of regional deglaciation around 10,000 years ago.
+These new cores provide records of changing N that are five times longer than any previous record of salmon-run history.
+The unexpected length and richness of these new lake-core records have motivated us to request additional funds from EVOS to cover an additional year of analysis and synthesis